Custom Source Layers

 menu showing the custom layers, and the layer name with a pencil icon and a red x for delete icon listed along with the layer name.

-Use the pencil icon to open the edit box for the layer.
+Use the pencil icon to open the layer edit box.

 custom source edit box open with the dropdown menu for overlay choices open. choices are no-base layer, or yes-transparent overlay

-Edit the layer as necessary, including switching from a base layer to an overlay, or vice versa.
+Edit the layer as needed, including switching between base layer and overlay.

-While you are in the edit box, you could also change the name of the layer, and if you are happy with it and expect to use it again, Save it to your account with the blue link at the bottom-left of the box.
+While in the edit box, you can also rename the layer.
+If you like it and plan to use it again, save it to your account using the blue link at the bottom left.

 Accessing a Saved Layer

-If you need to edit a layer after saving it to your account, you can do so via the same custom source edit box.
-Open a new custom source layer, then look for the dropdown menu labeled "Load From" in the bottom left corner.
+To edit a layer you've saved to your account, use the same custom source edit box.
+Open a new custom source layer and find the "Load From" dropdown menu in the bottom left.

-Here you will find a list of all the layers that you have saved to your account.
-Choose one, then adjust the settings as necessary.
+You’ll see a list of layers saved to your account.
+Choose one and adjust the settings as needed.

 Back to Top